 During the initial implementation phase the payer will send provider reports to Quarterbacks to inform them about their performance in the episode-based payment model.
+At a future date, the performance period timing will be established.

-The performance of Quarterbacks in the episode-based payment model will be linked to payments at the end of an annual performance period.
+The performance of Quarterbacks in the episode-based payment model will be linked to payments at the end of the performance period.
 The description below outlines the approach of linking Quarterbacks' performances to payments.
 Gain/risk sharing is determined based on the comparison of the average risk-adjusted episode spend of each Quarterback over the course of the performance period in three pre-determined thresholds.
 The thresholds and their meaning for gain or risk sharing are: